Activities in Manhattan

 Madison Square Park| ©Hellotickets

-Here it's common to see office workers taking a break from work and is also very popular with New Yorkers because there are often exhibitions and open-air concerts.
+Here it is common to see office workers taking a break from work and it is also very popular with New Yorkers because there are often exhibitions and outdoor concerts.

 By the way, a good way to get around New York is the underground (fast and cheap) but if you feel like enjoying the streets of New York from another point of view, taking a bike tour of Manhattan is a great idea.